Optimal Diffusion Auctions: Preliminaries

-In this paper, our goal is to find an IR and IC diffusion mechanism that maximizes the seller's expected revenue given the prior distributions of agents' valuations.
-The expected revenue may also be affected by the structure of the network, which is defined by the neighbor sets $r_1$, $r_2$, $\dots$, $r_n$ including $r_s$.
+In this paper, our goal is to find an IR and IC diffusion mechanism that maximizes the seller's expected revenue given the prior distributions of agents' valuations and specific classes of structures.
+An underlying structure can be defined by the neighbor sets $r_1$, $r_2$, $\dots$, $r_n$ including $r_s$.
 Denote $r=(r_s,r_1,r_2,\dots , r_n)$ as the \textbf{structure profile}.
-Let $R_n$ be the space of all structure profiles of $n$ valid buyers, and $R = \bigcup_{k\in \mathbb{N}^*} R_k$ be the space of all structure profiles of any number of valid buyers.
-We define optimal diffusion auctions as follows.
+Let $R_k$ be the space of all connected structure profiles of $k$ buyers (i.e., at most $k$ valid buyers by their report), and $R = \bigcup_{k\in \mathbb{N}^*} R_k$ be the space of all connected structure profiles.
+Given the structure profile $r$ and agents' valuations $v$, the revenue of an IC and IR mechanism $M = (\pi, p)$ is $rev^r_M(v) = \sum_{i\in N} p_i((v_i, r_i)_{i\in N})$.
+Then, we define optimal diffusion auctions as follows.